-We are pleased to offer our registered patients a travel health service.
+We are pleased to offer our registered patients an NHS travel health service.

 - Lead time required to place orders for travel vaccines